 These drivers actually believed that using marijuana before driving was different than driving under the influence of alcohol because they could compensate for any effects on their driving caused by the use of marijuana by, for example, driving more slowly or allowing a greater distance between them and the driver in front of them than they otherwise would do.

 It is important to note that it is still illegal to drive under the influence of marijuana in all of these states as well as the rest of the United States, including in Illinois.
 Accordingly, even though the drivers in the GHSA may believe that the use of marijuana makes them better drivers or has no effect on their ability to drive, a motorist who operates a motor vehicle under the influence of marijuana is still breaking the law, whether he or she does so in Colorado, Washington State, or Illinois.

 If you, a loved one or someone you know has been injured in an accident caused by a drugged driver, contact a Chicago personal injury attorney right away.
 Many cases involving personal injuries suffered in a car accident go to court, and you’ll want an experienced attorney by your side when negotiating with the driver who hit you and his or her insurance company.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to learn how our personal injury attorneys can help you or your loved one after an auto accident.